pow-auth/pow/guides/custom_session_and_registration.md

 end
 ```

-The only important line is `|> pow_changeset(attrs)` this is where we're telling our app to use the fields requiered by Pow.
+The only important line is `|> pow_changeset(attrs)` this is where we're telling our app to use the fields required by Pow.
-Note that I've add the `first_name` and `last_name` fields to test it, if you want to do the same you'll need a migration to add those.
+Note that we've added the `first_name` and `last_name` fields to test it, if you want to do the same you'll need a migration to add those.

 ### Let's make some views and templates